alutov/ESP32-R4sGate-for-Redmond/README.md

-# ESP32 Ready4Sky (R4S) Gateway for Redmond Kettle
+# ESP32 Ready4Sky (R4S) Gateway for Redmond Kettle and Multicooker
 ## Updating in progress...
 New version: 3 ble connections and rmc800s support.
 New binaries and sources but description not yet updated.
 Old version in release 27.08.2020.

 ### ENG<br>